btf-org/flank/README.md

 iflank add myscript.R
 ```

-#### 3. Finish configuration
+#### 3. Confirm that the Flank-generated "wrapper script" is correct

+Flank will create a "wrapper script" that:

+1. `cd`s into the directory of your script
+2. Runs your script

-Follow the link outputted by `iflank add` (it'll be something like http://localhost:8083/myscript.R).
+By following the hyperlink outputted by `iflank add` (it'll be something like http://localhost:8083/myscript.R?edit), you'll be able to confirm that Flank filled these out correctly, and you can tweak if need be.

-#### 4. Run it!
+#### 4. Run your script and view output in the browser

-Once you've run a script through Flank, check out some of the possible next steps below.
+You should be presented with a page with \[ Run \] button where you can trigger your script.
+Run it and you should see the output in the browser.

 ---